Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Wenzl's unitary structure of , square root of the quantum Casimir

-More precisely, by Sect.
-3.5 in \cite{Wenzl}, we choose a fundamental representation $V$ of the Lie algebra for each Lie type.
-This representation can be defined explicitly, but we shall only need some of the following properties.
 The fundamental representation $V$ is irreducible if ${\mathfrak g}$ is not of type $D$, and is the sum of the two half spin representations in the type $D$ case; every irreducible of ${\mathfrak g}$ is a subrepresentation of a power of $V$; the dominant weight of $V$ (or of each summand in type $D$) lies in $\Lambda^+(q)$.

 We consider the associated Weyl module of $U_q({\mathfrak g})$ denoted in the same way.
 For $\lambda\in\Lambda^+(q_0)$, $V_\lambda(q)\otimes V(q)$ decomposes into a direct sum of indecomposable tilting modules $T_\gamma$ with the property that for ${\mathfrak g}\neq E_8$, the dominant weights $\gamma$ appearing in the decomposition at most lie in $\overline{\Lambda^+(q)}$, and for ${\mathfrak g}\neq F_4$, $E_8$ the decomposition is multiplicity-free in the classical case.
 Thus $T_\gamma=V_\gamma(q)$ for all $\gamma$ and the decomposition is completely reducibile and unique, thus $p_\gamma(q)$ is defined.